 If drag and drop upload is not convenient, you can copy and paste a tab-separated set of values directly into the box on the Copy-and-Paste Data

 tab.
 The column headings must be included in what you paste.
-You may want to use a template to confirm that your results data will match the expected format for this design
+You may still want to use a template file to confirm that your results data will match the expected format for this design

 to import the data.
 If your copy is more than 1000 rows, you may see a notice that your import will be done in the background, freeing you to continue using the app.
 Learn more about background imports in this topic